Can Felons Vote in Texas?

 The Texas Secretary of State is the organization that determines voting eligibility rights in Texas.

-Every week, the Texas Department of Safety sends data regarding felony convictions to the Secretary of State, which in turn matches the data with the listed files for registered voters.
+Every week, the Texas Department of Safety sends felony conviction data to the Secretary of State.
+That agency matches the data with the listed files for registered voters.
 If it finds a match, it notifies the county.

 How Can I Restore My Voting Rights?

-The right to vote is a fundamental civil right that enables citizens to participate in the nation's political system.
-Therefore, it is very important for people with a felony conviction to know and understand how they can restore their voting rights.
+The right to vote is a fundamental civil right enabling citizens to participate in the nation's political system.
+It is important for people with a felony conviction to know and understand how they can restore their voting rights.

-Unlike some states where certain felons permanently lose their rights to vote, Texas grants eligibility to vote once felons complete their sentence, parole, or probation.
-Texas is one of the states that automatically restore your right to vote once you satisfy one of the requirements listed under section 4 of Texas' election code.
-However, you should note you must register again to vote and be prepared to show proof that you have complied with your sentencing requirements.
+Unlike some states where certain felons lose their rights to vote permanently, Texas grants eligibility to vote once felons complete their sentence.
+Texas automatically restores your right to vote once you satisfy one of the requirements under section 4 of Texas' election code.
+You must register again to vote and prove you have complied with your sentencing requirements.

 States Determine Felon Voting Rights

 In a landmark decision in Richardson v.
-Ramirez, the Supreme Court held that it does not violate the Fourteenth Amendment to keep felons from voting even if they have served their sentences.
+Ramirez (1974), the Supreme Court held that it doesn't violate the Fourteenth Amendment to keep felons from voting—even if they have served their sentences.

-Despite what most people think, there are no federal laws in place to determine citizens' ability to vote.
-Thus, until Congress passes a standard bill that regulates federal elections, states decide voting rights including felony disenfranchisement in both state and federal elections.
+No federal laws are in place to determine citizens' ability to vote.
+Until Congress passes a standard bill regulating federal elections, states decide voting rights.
+This includes felony disenfranchisement in both state and federal elections.

 Felon Voter Eligibility in States

-Another difference between state laws depends on when the right to vote is restored.
+Some states have waiting periods to restore voting rights.
 In 21 states, felons have their voting rights restored immediately after their release.
-In 16 states, however, felons have to wait sometime after release, usually after probation or parole, before they can vote.
+In 16 states, felons must wait a period of time after release, usually after probation or parole, before they can vote.
+An increasing number of states have added voter fraud to this list.

-Talk to a Civil Rights Attorney If Your Voting Rights Are Violated
+Talk to a Civil Rights Attorney About Your Voting Rights

-Having a criminal record doesn't automatically bar you from giving your voice in the political system of the country.
-If you feel your voting rights have been violated or want to understand the process of regaining your right to vote, consult a Texas civil rights attorney.
+A criminal record doesn't automatically bar you from having a voice in the country's political system.
+If you think there has been a violation of your voting rights, or you need help regaining your right to vote, consult a Texas civil rights attorney.